 Easter proclamation: Most holy night

-After the Easter candle is carried in solemn procession into the darkened church and all the congregation's candles have been lit, we hear the first proclamation of Easter in the "Excultet," a song of joy and exultation.
-This version, rather than being sung by a solo voice, is structured in three musical parts: the assembly's refrain, verses for two male and female singer, and a choir bridge between the two.
-The music is joyful, but solemn and majestic compared to the exuberance of the "Glory to God."
-As we imagine the church filled with candlelight and faces lit in quiet hope, we sing of the triumph of God's mighty love.
+As the Easter candle is carried in solemn into the darkened church, the cantor proclaims the words, "Christ, Our Light!" and the assembled community responds, "Thanks be to God!"
+As everyone's candles are lit, we hear the first proclamation of Easter in the Exsultet, a song of joy and exultation.
+The versions here, rather than being sung by a solo singer, is structured in three musical components: the congregation's refrain, the male and female cantors' verses, and the choir's bridge between the two.
+The music is joyful but solemn compared to the exuberant joy of the "Glory to God" and "Gospel Alleluia."
+As we imagine the church filled with candlelight and faces waiting in quiet hope, we sing the triumph of God's mighty love.

 Scripture reading: Ezekiel

-The Easter vigil liturgy, as we normally celebrate it, is a night watch harkening back to the night the Israelites stayed awake in vigil waiting for the Lord to deliver them from their slavery in Egypt.
-Like they did, we tell the stories of our salvation from Creation to the recounting of Easter morning.
-For this virtual celebration of Easter Vigil, the readings have been condensed to three: one from the prophet Ezekiel, one from Isaiah and the Gospel reading from John.
-If you'd like to experience all the Vigil readings, here’s a page with all of them including the Psalms between them.
-We begin with the reading from the prophet Ezekiel.
+The Easter Vigil liturgy, as it was originally imagined, is a night watch harkening back to the night the Israelites stayed awake in vigil waiting for the Lord to deliver them from their slavery in Egypt.
+Like they did, we tell the stories of our salvation beginning with the story of Creation and culminating for us in the story of Easter morning.
+For this virtual celebration of the Easter Vigil, the readings have been condensed into three: one from the prophet Ezekiel, one from Isaiah, and, finally, the Easter story from the Gospel of John.
+We begin with the reading from the Prophet Ezekiel.

 Psalm response: On this most holy day